EivindStensrud/EchoPipe/Tutorial.md

 ```

 Inspect aligned_sequences_to_curate.fasta, located in $RAWDIR/Reference_template_creation.
 Visualize in MSA-tool, ex.
 Jalview.
-Remove dubious or wrongly annotated sequences from the aligned_sequences_to_curate.fasta file.
+Remove clear dubious or wrongly annotated sequences from the aligned_sequences_to_curate.fasta file.
+The most important is that sequences from only the correct marker region is included.
+Save the file with the same name, aligned_sequences_to_curate.fasta.

 Create an official reference_template_database.fasta, which will be used to find similiar sequences from NCBI.
 ```